Baruch S. Blumberg Prize for Outstanding Contributions to Hepatitis B Research

 The Hepatitis B Foundation’s Community Leadership Award recognizes individuals or organizations that have made significant contributions to communities highly impacted by hepatitis B, hepatitis D and liver cancer.
 Awardees also demonstrate additional commitment to community service outside of the hepatitis B space.

-The Williamses will receive the Community Leadership Award at the 2024 Hepatitis B Foundation’s Annual Gala on Friday, April 5, in Warrington.
+The Community Leadership Award will be presented to Mr. Caballero at the Foundation’s 2025 Gala.
 The event attracts more than 250 leaders from academia, government, business and the regional community every year.
-Details will be posted early in 2024 on www.hepbgala.org.

 Previous recipients are valued advocates including #justB storytellers, dedicated philanthropists and valued advisors to the Foundation: Rev. Jason Crum Escalera, Susana Guigere, Paula Wong, Fred Beans, Marvin and Dee Ann Woodall, Ren Capocasale, Bruce and Cynthia Maryanoff, Jim and Teri Holton, Debbie Wagner, Bridget Wingert and Brad Segall.